 Do this consistently and it won't take many seasons before you have a bevy of early, mid, and late season options.
 The more options you have, the better your chance of having a grouse dinner.

-Break Some Clay
+Break Some Clay & Improve Your Shotgun Skills

 Over the course of a season, few of us get enough shots at grouse.
 So it only stands to reason that a hunter ought to make the most of each opportunity.
 I do this by honing my shotgunning skills in the off-season.
 Skeet, trap, or sporting clays keep a hunter sharp so that mounting and swinging his scattergun becomes second nature.
 You'll still miss — grouse have a way of humbling everyone — but you'll also make some shots that you might not have without the off-season practice.
 It just takes a few of these to turn a mediocre season into a great one.

-Don't Forget the Dog Days
+Don't Forget the Dog Training

 Spring and summer are tailor-made for training your dog.
 Despite this, few of us take advantage of the opportunity.
 Instead, we expect our dogs to work flawlessly on opening day and we're actually surprised when that doesn't happen.